-The 31st International Conference on Defects in Semiconductors will be a hybrid event from July 26 to July 30, 2021, with both online participation and physical contributions in Oslo, Norway.
+The 31st International Conference on Defects in Semiconductors will be an online event from July 26 to July 30, 2021.

 About the conference